glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/01-reinforcement-learning-fundamental/reinforcement-learning-fundamental.md

 #### Action

 Action, denoted as $a$ is the choice or decision made by agent to interact with the environment.
-The action did by agent will influence the state of the environment.
+The action done by agent will influence the state of the environment.

 A set of all valid action in a given environment is called **action space**.
 Similar to state, action can also be discrete or continuous.
-For example, we can move discretely in a grid-based task like maze or move continously in a self-driving car task, where the action space could be the steering angle of the car.
+For example, we can move discretely in a grid-based task like maze or move continuously in a self-driving car task, where the action space could be the steering angle of the car.

 #### Policy